fabsig/GPBoost/README.md

 - Grouped random effects (including nested, crossed, and random coefficient effects)
 - A sum of the above

 The model is trained using the **GPBoost algorithm, where training means learning the covariance parameters** (aka hyperparameters) of the random effects and the **predictor function F(X)** using a tree ensemble.
 In brief, the GPBoost algorithm is a boosting algorithm that iteratively learns the covariance parameters and adds a tree to the ensemble of trees using a [gradient and/or a Newton boosting](https://www.sciencedirect.com/science/article/abs/pii/S0957417420308381) step.
 In the GPBoost library, covariance parameters can be learned using (Nesterov accelerated) gradient descent or Fisher scoring (aka natural gradient descent).
 Further, trees are learned using the [LightGBM](https://github.com/microsoft/LightGBM/) library.
-See [Sigrist (2020)](http://arxiv.org/abs/2004.02653) for more details.
+See [Sigrist (2020)](http://arxiv.org/abs/2004.02653) and [Sigrist (2021)](https://arxiv.org/abs/2105.08966) for more details.

 ## News